IgorBrat/DB/README.md

-# DB lab4 IoT 2022
+# DB lab5 IoT 2022

 ## Task:

-Using SpringJdbcTemplate, write a console application to work with db from labs 1, 3.
+Using Spring Jpa/ Hybernate, write a REST application to work with db from labs 1, 3.

-Required methods:
+Required functionality:
 - get data from table;
 - insert data;
 - delete data;
-- update data.
+- update data;
+- get data from Many:1 relationship (eg. get all Persons from City);
+- get data from Many:Many relationship (eg. get all Animators for Agency and vice versa).